Domain-invariant Similarity Activation Map Contrastive Learning for Retrieval-based Long-term Visual Localization: Related Work

 For the application of representation learning in place recognition under changing environments, where each environmental condition corresponds to one domain style and the images share similar scene content across different environments, it is appropriate to make the assumption of disentangled representation to this problem case.
-Recent works for condition-invariant deep representation learning \cite{lowry2015visual,lopez2017appearance,hu2019retrieval,tang2020adversarial} in long-term changing environments mainly rely on variance-removal or other auxiliary information introduced in \hyperref[sec2sub1]{\ref{sec2sub1}} . \cite{lowry2016supervised} removes the dimension related to the changing condition through PCA for the deep embeddings of latent space through classification model. \cite{yin2019multi} separates the condition-invariant representation from VLAD features with GANs across multiple domains. \cite{hausler2019filter} filters the distracting feature maps in the shallow CNNs but matches with deep features in deeper CNNs to improve condition- and viewpoint-invariance \cite{garg2018don} using image pairs.
-Compared to these two-stage or supervised methods, we adopt domain-invariant feature learning methods \cite{hu2019retrieval,tang2020adversarial} which possess advantages on direct, low-cost and efficient learning.
+Recent works for condition-invariant deep representation learning \cite{lowry2015visual,lopez2017appearance,hu2019retrieval} in long-term changing environments mainly rely on variance-removal or other auxiliary information introduced in \hyperref[sec2sub1]{\ref{sec2sub1}} . \cite{lowry2016supervised} removes the dimension related to the changing condition through PCA for the deep embeddings of latent space through classification model. \cite{yin2019multi} separates the condition-invariant representation from VLAD features with GANs across multiple domains. \cite{hausler2019filter} filters the distracting feature maps in the shallow CNNs but matches with deep features in deeper CNNs to improve condition- and viewpoint-invariance \cite{garg2018don} using image pairs.
+Compared to these two-stage or supervised methods, an end-to-end domain-invariant feature learning method \cite{hu2019retrieval} possesses advantages on direct, low-cost and efficient learning.